kenseehart/agi.green/agi_framework/gameio/static/gameio.md

 ### Removing a piece:

-This is accomplished by omitting `"to"`.
+This is accomplished by omitting `"dest"`.

 ```json
 {